Documentation Index

 Discovery Service Integration

-The Discovery Service provides machine-readable API descriptions that gws parses to:
+The Discovery Service provides machine-readable API descriptions thatgws parses to:

 - Generate command-line argument structure